 Who Paid for the Event?

-The party is more likely to count as a work event if your employer hosted the party and covered its costs.
+The company party incident is more likely to count as a work event if your employer hosted the party and covered its costs.
 Determining whether your employer took financial responsibility for the occasion will make a significant difference in identifying who is responsible for the injury or injuries.

 When Did the Event Take Place?